 Voices from the field

 Brittany Moser, autism spectrum disorder (ASD) coach at Neighborhood Charter Schools, shares a resource aimed at partnering families and schools during the COVID-19 pandemic.
 In this case study, Brittany shares how her resource, “Tips and Tricks for Remote Learning,” became a foundational launchpad for supporting families in educating their children remotely.

 This case study describes a virtual Speech and Language Pathology session focused on language and social pragmatics.
 Clinicians describe working with a kindergarten student with autism and challenges with language.
 The use of Zoom, online animated story books, and digital manipulatives are described.

-A school leader at a full-time special education day school discusses critical strategies for distance learning with students who have significant needs.
+Dr. Nicole Abera, a school leader at a full-time special education day school discusses critical strategies for distance learning with students who have significant needs.
 Transitioning technology, communicating with parents, establishing routines, prioritizing engagement, and implementing many ways for students to show what they know as learning demands are increased are addressed with illustrative examples.

 Supporting social and emotional issues at home

 Well-designed and carefully-chosen apps can support the emotional, communication, organizational, and social needs of kids with autism or Aspergers.
 We selected a wide range of apps, based on reviews from organizations including Common Sense Media and the Center for Technology and Disability.

 During the coronavirus crisis, many families who have children with autism spectrum disorder are coping with the suspension of both school and essential services.
 Additionally, children with autism often have difficulty adjusting to disruption of their routine and environment.
 The Child Mind Institute’s Autism Center understands the challenges families are facing, and offers resources to help parents and other caregivers support children with autism during this time.